maurermj08/vftools/README.md

 # vftools
-An open source forensic toolkit built on dfVFS
+An open source tool set built on dfVFS.
+These tools are designed to be Sleuthkit-esque.